 4) Don’t shoot until you see the whites of their eyes.
 What will you want to remember in 20 years– vague shapes ahead of you in the dark, or your daughter’s face as she bravely rings the bell for the first time?
 Fill the frame with their little faces at least half the time, and you’ll have video you’ll cherish for years.

-5) Don’t forget the prep: Getting ready for Halloween is part of the story, and makes great video.
-Carving pumpkins, getting the costume on, eating the candy you’re supposed to be giving out.
+5) Don’t forget to shoot the prep: Getting ready for Halloween is part of the story, and makes great video.
+Carving pumpkins, getting the costume on (or not!), eating the candy you’re supposed to be giving out.
 All great memories.

-Bonus tip: The post-game interview amidst piles of candy is great too!
+Bonus Halloween Video tip: The post-game interview amidst piles of candy is great too!